lay-it-out/OOPSLA23-Artifact/README.md

 To sum up, the above process works to resolve (if not, at least our tool helps to understand the cause of) layout-sensitive ambiguity.
 Interesting readers are encouraged to repeat this process on other examples themselves.

-### 2.5 Paper-to-Coq Correspondence Guide (30 min)
+### 2.5 Paper-to-Coq Correspondence Guide (~20 min)

 Change the directory to `proof/`.
 Open `README.md` and read the chapter [Paper-to-Artifact Correspondence Guide](proof/README.md#paper-to-artifact-correspondence-guide).
-If you wish to step into the proofs, launch your Coq IDE in the Nix development shell (via `nix develop`; see [Step Into the Code](proof/README.md#step-into-the-code) for more details).
+Optionally, if you wish to step into the proofs, launch your Coq IDE in the Nix development shell (via `nix develop`; see [Step Into the Code](proof/README.md#step-into-the-code) for more details).